 Exception: The driver qualification rules do not apply to vehicles controlled by a farmer and operated by a farmer or farm employee to transport agricultural products, farm machinery, or supplies to or from a farm, if the vehicles are not used in for-hire operations and are not carrying hazardous materials in a quantity requiring the vehicle to be marked or placarded.

 Medical Requirements

-Under the driver qualification rules, a driver is required to have in possession, while driving, a current and valid medical certificate showing that he or she is physically qualified to drive a commercial motor vehicle.
+Under the driver qualification rules, a driver must be physically qualified to drive a commercial motor vehicle.
 Details for medical examinations are found in 49 CFR 391.43.